tanner-johnson2718/3D_ToolChain/README.md

 3) [MEME CTLR](meme_ctlr), custom g code sender and printer serial monitor.
 This is the UI for the printer as modifcations required a custom interface.
 4) Marlin Firmware running on printer

-Currently only targeting ender 5 Plus with following components
+Currently only targeting ender 5 Plus with following components and modifications)

 | Component | Date Installed | Comment |
 | --- | --- | --- |